What is the boiling point of water in Kelvin?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The boiling point of water is 100 degrees Celsius under standard atmospheric pressure.
-To convert this temperature into Kelvin, you can use the formula:
+The boiling point of water is defined as the temperature at which it transitions from a liquid to a gas, occurring at 100 degrees Celsius under standard atmospheric pressure.
+To convert this temperature into Kelvin, you use the formula:

 [ K = °C + 273.15 ]